patchstack/academy/src/content/docs/wordpress/Vulnerabilities/cross-site-scripting.md

 <!-- wp:custom-heading {\"heading-tag\":\"img src=x onerror=alert(document.domain)\",\"content\":\"test\"}>test<!-- /wp:custom-heading -->
 ```

-For security researchers, we recommend just searching for `render_callback` string to identify if a plugin or theme has a custom Gutenberg block implementation.
+For security researchers, we recommend just searching for the `render_callback` string to identify if a plugin or theme has a custom Gutenberg block implementation.

 ### Elementor Widget XSS

 Similar to the Gutenberg blocks, Elementor, which is the most popular page builder plugin in WordPress also has a custom content feature called [Elementor Widget](https://elementor.com/widgets/).
 In Elementor, widgets are the building blocks for websites.
 They add functionality to the post or page, allowing users to do everything from writing text to adding dynamic data.

-Developers of plugins and themes can register their custom Elememtor widget using [`elementor/widgets/register`](https://developers.elementor.com/docs/managers/registering-widgets/) hook.
+Developers of plugins and themes can register their custom Elememtor widget using the [`elementor/widgets/register`](https://developers.elementor.com/docs/managers/registering-widgets/) hook.
 This [Simple Example](https://developers.elementor.com/docs/widgets/simple-example/) demonstrates how to create a simple custom Elementor widget.

 In Elementor widgets, they usually use `settings` naming instead of attributes, however, both are similar value features that can be set from each of the Elementor widget configurations.